luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 ### 3) Base agent attributes / flags (what you typically customize)

-The OpenSage base agent extends ADK’s `LlmAgent` and adds OpenSage-specific capabilities.
+The OpenSage-ADK base agent extends ADK’s `LlmAgent` and adds OpenSage-ADK-specific capabilities.
 The most commonly used fields are:

 **`name` / `description`**: identify the agent in logs and the UI.